-We offer regular sessions to targeted students individually and in small groups to enhance their social skills through enjoyable activities done in a fun and non-threatening environment.
+We offer regular sessions to all classes to enhance their social skills, resillience and respect through enjoyable activities done in a fun and non- threatening environment.
 Students are encouraged to explore their emotions and relate to others through role play and games which can then be applied in daily life.